Workers’ Compensation Attorneys in McMinnville, Oregon

 What are the first steps I should take following a work injury?

-Notify your employer of the injury as soon as possible and get medical help.
-Inform the doctor that it is a work-related injury so they can complete the forms accurately.
-From there, you’ll want to speak with a McMinnville workers’ compensation lawyer to help ensure that your claim is filed correctly and all applicable deadlines are met.
+Notify your employer of the injury as soon as possible and seek medical attention right away.
+Be sure to tell the doctor that your injury is work-related so the proper forms are completed.
+Speaking with a McMinnville workers’ compensation lawyer early can help ensure your claim is filed correctly and that all deadlines are met.

 What if my employer says I’m not eligible for benefits?

-Some employers or insurers may try to misclassify workers as “independent contractors.”
-Even if you are labeled that way, you may still qualify if your employer controlled your hours, tools, or work process.
-Our firm can review your situation and challenge any improper denials.
+Some employers or insurers attempt to misclassify workers as independent contractors.
+Even if you are labeled this way, you may still qualify for benefits if your employer controlled your schedule, tools, or work process.
+Our firm can review your situation and challenge improper denials.

 How long do I have to file a workers’ compensation claim in Oregon?